Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 The voice had been female.

 Blaise sauntered over to her.
-"Anything I can help you with, Miss Head Girl?"
+"Anything I can help you with, Madame Head Girl?"

 She narrowed her eyes.
 "You're best friends with Malfoy, right?"